DarkV-P3NT4/APEX-arbitery/README.md

 **PLATED WALLS** - Tired of your walls breaking easily? have sum Armor and Bonus HP... sorry if its tougher than Carbide

-**CUSTOM MUSIC** - Woah custom music? only 3 though, im not that committing despite my passion [Dev Warning, Menu and Launch can crash when its trying to loop]
+**CUSTOM MUSIC** - Woah custom music? only 3 though, im not that committing despite my passion [Alright, Hopefully the Crash bug is fixed...]

 **ADVANCED FACTORIES** - Repetitive Factory blocks? why not sum Advanced Ones! means More Demands of Maintenance